Julie Goodyear: Career after Coronation Street

 In 1996, she signed a deal for advertisements for Shredded Wheat.
 Her other work included filming a pilot of The Julie Goodyear Show for Granada, presenting Live Time on the Granada Breeze network every week day throughout January 1999, and being a DJ on Manchester Talk Radio.
 In 2001, she appeared in the BBC television comedy sketch series Revolver and on several episodes of the ITV1 game show Lily Savage's Blankety Blank.
 In 2004, she won the first series of the Living TV reality series, I'm Famous and Frightened!.

 In 2005, Goodyear was one of the celebrities taking part in the ITV reality series, Celebrity Fit Club, alongside former Coronation Street co-star Ken Morley.
 She was originally made team captain but quit the role after six weeks, and the role was taken over by Aldo Zilli.
 She lost 1 stone 10 pounds, and her team won the show.

 She appeared in the reality shows Road Raja, Age Swap, Celebrity Penthouse and Celebrity Stars in Their Eyes as Marlene Dietrich.
-She had a small role in the British film Tug of War (2006) and in October 2006 played a brief role in Channel 4 soap opera Hollyoaks as Mrs. Temple, owner of a B&B. In October 2009, it was confirmed that she would be starring in Calendar Girls on the West End stage.
-She appeared in the show for three weeks before dropping out due to a virus.
+She had a small role in the British film Tug of War (2006) and in October 2006 played a brief role in Channel 4 soap opera Hollyoaks as Mrs. Temple, owner of a B&B. In 2007, she was interviewed by Piers Morgan for the BBC series You Can't Fire Me, I'm Famous where she discussed her highly publicised short-lived return to Coronation Street in 2002.
+In April 2008, Goodyear and her fourth husband appeared on an episode of All Star Mr & Mrs, and in December 2008, Goodyear portrayed Sarah Harding's mother in the Christmas variety show The Girls Aloud Party.
+In October 2009, it was confirmed that she would be starring in Calendar Girls on the West End stage, and appeared in the show for three weeks before dropping out due to a virus.
 In December 2010, she participated in a Coronation Street special of Come Dine with Me.

 In 2012, Goodyear became a housemate on the tenth series of Celebrity Big Brother on Channel 5.
-She was evicted on Day 22 in a double eviction alongside fellow housemate Lorenzo Borghese.
+She was the seventh housemate to be evicted on Day 22 in a double eviction alongside fellow housemate Lorenzo Borghese.